District cooling: Qatar

-On November 9, 2010, the world's largest district cooling plant opened at The Pearl-Qatar.
-This plant is owned and operated by Qatar District Cooling Company Qatar Cool.
+On November 9, 2010, the world's largest district cooling plant opened at The Pearl Island.
+This plant is owned and operated by Qatar District Cooling Company, Qatar Cool.
 It is capable of cooling a load of 130,000 tons (450 MW).
 The project was built by C.A.T International (part of C.A.T Group).

 The Lusail City district cooling system will supply chilled water to end users through an integrated network with a connected cooling of 500,000 Tons of Refrigeration by utilizing multiple chiller plants which are Marina, Wadi, West and North.
-This will be one of the largest district cooling systems in the world.

 Singapore

 Singapore started district cooling with One Raffles Quay, located at Marina Bay in May 2006.
 The district cooling plant is operated by SP Group's subsidiary, Singapore District Cooling.
 A second district cooling plant was commissioned in May 2010, which will supply chilled water for the air-conditioning of buildings in the area through pipes housed within the Common Services Tunnel in Marina Bay.
 The second district cooling plant started operations on 3 March 2016.

-Tengah, a planning area and Housing and Development Board (HDB) town, will be the first residential area to have a large-scale centralised cooling system.
-Centralised chillers installed on the rooftops of some HDB flats pipe chilled water directly to individual units for use in air-conditioners.
+Tengah, a planning area and Housing and Development Board (HDB) town, will be the first residential area in Singapore to have a large-scale centralized cooling system.
+Centralized chillers installed on the rooftops of some HDB flats pipe chilled water directly to individual units for use in air-conditioners.

 Sweden

-The use of district cooling grows rapidly in Sweden as well, in a similar way to Finland.
+The use of district cooling is growing in Sweden, such as in Stockholm, whose cooling system has 71,000 TR.